Chaotic Wrestling Heavyweight Championship

 The Chaotic Wrestling (CW) Heavyweight Championship is a professional wrestling championship in Chaotic Wrestling.
-The current champion is JT Dunn, who is in his fourth reign.
+The current champion is Tyree Taylor, who is in his first reign.

 Title history

 Jay Jaillet became the inaugural champion after defeating Donnie Rotten on September 17, 2000.
 Chase Del Monte's third reign is the longest at 517 days, while Sean Burke's second reign is the shortest at less than a day.
-J. T. Dunn holds the record for having the most reigns at four.
+J.T.
+Dunn holds the record for having the most reigns at four.